 3) Anthony Richardson, Florida

-Anthony Richardson is still QB3 on our consensus board, but the gap between him and the top two passers is closing fast.
-On the latest iteration of the PFN Top 300 Big Board, Stroud and Young are top-10 prospects.
-Richardson is just outside the top 10 at 14th overall, and he’s my personal QB1.
+Anthony Richardson is still QB3 on our consensus board, but the void between him and the top two passers has been shrinking all through the cycle.
+On the latest edition of the PFN Top 300 Big Board, Stroud and Young are top-five prospects.
+Richardson is just outside the top 10 at 16th overall, and he’s my personal QB2 — just a notch behind Stroud.

 - Stetson Bennett, Georgia